aaron-c-jones/aaron-c-jones.github.io/_posts/2018-02-24-aaron-jones-gradient-descent.md

 $$\Delta x = x^{(i+1)} - x^{(i)}$$

-Now, let's use gradient descent to solve for the parameters of an OLS regression.
+Now, let's use gradient descent to solve for the parameters of an ordinary least squares (OLS) regression.
 Finding these parameters involves minimizing the mean squared error (MSE) or basically, the sum of squared residuals.
 The formula for the MSE is

 $$MSE = \frac{1}{n}\sum_{i=1}^{n}(y - \hat{y})^2 = \frac{1}{n}\sum_{i=1}^{n}(y - \hat{\beta_{0}} - \hat{\beta_{1}}*x )^2$$